Skip to content

 In 1982, Dr. William (Bill) P. Magee, Jr., a plastic surgeon, and his wife, Kathleen (Kathy), a nurse and clinical social worker, traveled to the Philippines with a team of medical providers to repair children’s cleft lips and cleft palates.
 Around 300 families arrived hoping to receive treatment for the children, but the team could provide surgical care for only 40 children.
 To help more children living with cleft conditions, Bill and Kathy founded Operation Smile.

-Over the past 40 years, Operation Smile has provided around 45,000 patients with clinical care in the Philippines.
+Over the past 40 years, Operation Smile has provided approximately 45,000 patients with clinical care in the Philippines.

 THE NEED

-One in 500 children are born with a cleft condition.
+1 in 500 births.
 In the Philippines, for every 500 births, one baby is born with a cleft condition.

 Financial burden.
-Out of pocket expenses often prevent families from accessing necessary treatment.
-17% of the population is at risk of impoverishing expenditure for surgical care, while 25% faces catastrophic expenditure when reaching surgical care.
+Out-of-pocket expenses often prevent families from accessing necessary treatment.
+17% of the population is at risk of impoverishing expenditure for surgical care, while 25% faces catastrophic expenditure to reach surgical care.

 Absence of cleft policy.
 The absence of a cleft registry or national plan to increase access to care creates barriers to reaching patients across the country’s 2,000 inhabited islands.